huyi-naoc/AAOS/docs/detector_expose.3.md

 DESCRIPTION
 ===========

-The **detector\_expose**() function execute an exposure command of the detetcor referenced by *\*\_self*.
+The **detector_expose**() function execute an exposure command of the detetcor referenced by *\*\_self*.
 The *exposure\_time* is the exposure time in seconds, and the *n\_frames* is the number of exposures.
 The image will be save to a file whose format is conformed to FITS standard.
 Multiple frames may save to a single file or seperated files, depending on the setting options.
 After each file has saved to the file, a user defined function *image\_callback* will be invoked.
 The *image\_callback* function has three parameters, the first and the second are *\*\_self* and the filename of the generated FITS file respectively.
 The third is a pointer to the variable parameter of this function.
+If *image\_callback* is NULL, this function will print the filename to the standard ouput (stdout).
+The image file will be stored, the prefix of the filename and its directory can be specified by **detector_set_prefix**() and **detector_set_directory**().

+During **detector_expose**(), the state of the detector is changed to EXPOSING and then READING.
+After the image(s) are captured and saved to the FITS files, it returns and the state of the detector is changed back to IDLE.

- The **detector\_expose**() will return when all the requested frames are saved, or the last frame is ready to read.
+The **detector_expose**() will return when all the requested frames are saved, or the last frame is ready to read.

 RETURN VALUE
 ============